Judge Weinfeld and the Adjudicatory Process: A Law Finder in an Age of Judicial Lawmakers, 50 New York University Law Review 980 (1975)

 judges, criminal procedure, courts

 Nelson, William E., "Judge Weinfeld and the Adjudicatory Process: A Law Finder in an Age of Judicial Lawmakers" (1975).
 Faculty Scholarship Series.
-Paper 4503.
+4503.